 1. Christmas caroling.

-you could do a search on the internet to find a local group that you could go with or if there are none in your area then why not start your own group and pick a charity to donate any money given to you.
-If you’re not feeling so adventurous to sing in public then why not print off some lyrics and get the music online so that you and your family can have a carolling session at home.
+You could do a quick search on the internet to find a local group that you could go along with.
+However, if there are none in your area, then why not start your own group and pick a charity to donate any money given to you.
+If you’re not feeling so adventurous to sing in public, then why not print off some lyrics and get the music online so that you and your family can have a carolling session at home.
 Children especially love to sing so you could have a fun afternoon together for the cost of some ink.

 2. Put on a show.

 3. A Christmas sweet hunt.

 I love this game as it is so simple to do but such good fun for the kids.
 If you have more then one child you could assign each child a shape so if they see any that are not meant for them they leave them where they are and carry on looking for their own.
 It’s a great game as you can adjust how hard it is to find the sweets according to the age and ability of the child so that all ages can play.

 4. Christmas crafting session.